digitalurban/just-weather-pebble-watchface/README.md

 * **Wind Speed Units:** Select mph or km/h for wind speed display
 * **Precipitation Units:** Pick millimeters (mm) or inches (in) for rainfall measurements
 * **Hourly Vibration:** Enable or disable gentle vibration alerts at the top of each hour
+* **Update Countdown:** Show or hide the weather update progress indicator (enabled by default)

-All changes take effect immediately - no need to restart the app!
+All changes take effect immediately with dynamic layout adjustment - no need to restart the app!

 ### APIs Used